hjacobs/kube-ops-view/README.rst

     Optional Redis server to use for pub/sub events and job locking when running more than one replica.
 Example: ``redis://my-redis:6379``
 ``SERVER_PORT``
     HTTP port to listen on.
 It defaults to ``8080``.
+``VERIFY_CERT``
+    Set to "false" to turn off cert verification of Kubernetes API server (e.g. when using a token secret without a CA).

 Supported Browsers